Directional Brake Pads

 You need to make sure the arrow is pointing in exactly the same direction in which the wheels revolve when the vehicle is in motion.

-Sometimes you may find the capital letters L “left” or R “right” instead of arrows, to indicate the side of the car on which the brake pad should be fitted.
+Sometimes you may find the capital letters L “left” or R “right”, to indicate the side of the vehicle on which the brake pad should be fitted.

 Is there anything else you want to ask?